nathamanath/blog/articles/bt-openzone.md

 Great!
 Thats much better already.
 But I think we can do more.

-A quick internet search told me that on Ubuntu, if I put a bash script in `/etc/network/if-up.d/` then it will be run each time I join a network!
+A quick internet told me that on Ubuntu, if I put a bash script in `/etc/network/if-up.d/` then it will be run each time I join a network!

 And with a bit of fiddling on the command line, I find that I can get the